DamianPacanowski/PositionSet/README.md

-simple create a .js file and enter below code
+simple create a .php file and enter below code

 in code downloading values is "blocks" and chain